Establishing a Safe Campus

 - Walk directly, confidently, and at a steady pace.

-- Palm your car keys before you exit buildings to assure no time is wasted unlocking your vehicle.
-Before getting into your car, check the back seat to be sure no one is inside.
+- Palm your car keys before you exit buildings to ensure no wasted time unlocking your vehicle.
+Before getting into your car, check the back seat to ensure no one is inside.

 - Leave enough space to maneuver around vehicles stopped in front of you at intersections whenever possible so that you can get away should anyone approach your vehicle.